Linuxfabrik/checklistfabrik/README.md

   A group of tasks that is simultaneously displayed to the user.

 * **Report:**
-  A checklist file, usually generated from a template.
+  A checklist result (a yaml file), usually generated from a template.

 * **Task:**
   A description of a piece of work that has to be done.